D4yvid/bind/README.md

 The question is, why not?

 #### Is this ready?
-> No. Really, this is really unstable now.
+No. Really, this is really unstable now.

+#### Why AArch64 first?
+Because i do not have my computer with me, only my phone, and it's 64-bit arm.

 #### Usage:
 The usage is really simple, there's only two functions: